Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 # Static maps

-Static visualizations of geographic information are useful for many purposes during a data analysis process and for communicating the end result.
-Static maps can be exported to various image formats and integrated, for example, in reports and scientific articles.
+Static visualizations of geographic information are useful for many purposes during a data analysis process, for example, during data exploration and communicating the results.
+Maps produced in Python can be exported to various image formats and integrated in reports and scientific articles.
 In this section, we will practice plotting static maps using sample data from Helsinki, Finland.

 [Mapping tools in `geopandas`](https://geopandas.org/en/stable/docs/user_guide/mapping.html) [^geopandas_mappingtools] allow creating simple static maps easily.
 In the background, `geopandas` uses `matplotlib` for creating the plots and we can use [`matplotlib.pyplot`](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) [^matplotlib_pyplot] tools for further customizing our figures.
-We covered basics of `matplotlib` already in Part I chapter 4 and will apply some of these techniques for plotting our static maps.
+This book covers the basics of `matplotlib` in Part I chapter 4 and we will apply some of these techniques for plotting our static maps.
 Additionally, we will explore how to enhance our maps by adding basemaps with [`contextily`](https://github.com/darribas/contextily) [^contextily].

 ## Creating a simple multi-layer map